Howie Pyro Jacket With Many Buttons in a glass case

-Jack Kerouac at 96 Tears
+Jack Kerouac looking into the window at 96 Tears

 The building at the corner of 7th and Avenue A has a subcultural history going back decades.
 Its where Allen Ginsberg photographed Jack Kerouac peering into its barroom window in 1953 and where NYC hardcore punk was born in the early 80s and where notable downtown bohemian regulars like Joe Strummer (who is muralized along the side) have been drinking since it became Niagara in 1997.
 While it's no secret that chain stores, condos, and exclusive rent have changed the East Village significantly in the 21st Century, downtown, still also inhabited by both veteran and new subterranean denizens, art galleries, music venues, decades-old dining institutions, and a tightly-knit community, has long been in need of an uncompromising underground rock and roll bar worthy of its quirky neighborhood mythology.
 Savvy neighbors looking for the elusive remnants of why they moved to the East Village in the first place, plus fellow travelers adventuring from the greater metropolitan area and around the globe, lack a hangout with a decor, soundtrack, and spirit that embodies the unconventional cultural history that made downtown internationally famous.